-How can a club management software help prepare your club for an influx of members?
+How can a club management platform help prepare your club for an influx of members?

 Expanded interview with Mark Harrington, Jr., President of Healthworks Fitness and Republic Fitness, from the June 2021 edition of Club Business International.

-Using a club management software for top-to-bottom gym management.
+Using a club management platform for top-to-bottom gym management.

-As clubs prepare for an increase in membership, they need to expand how they use their club management software (CMS) to embrace seamless online joining to allow members to join from anywhere, at any time right from their own devices.
+As clubs prepare for an increase in membership, they need to expand how they use their club management platform or club management system (CMS) to embrace seamless online joining to allow members to join from anywhere, at any time right from their own devices.
 For clubs, this means prospects would be able to use their own mobile device to complete the membership sign up process, which is a quicker, more scalable solution in the long-term.

 Clubs should also consider embracing a partial or completely hybrid approach to engagement by diversifying their club offerings to meet members’ evolving needs, including offering virtual class options, increasing classes, and enhancing our amenities.